castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

 that preferably won't change, eg the `username` field, or we can add a new and definitely unique artificial integer field.

+Note that if we use a field that already exists, like `username`, then we can still update it (at least most database systems support this), but we end up with a similar situation to previously described, having to update all the users posts to change the username / key value.

 I prefer the integer approach, so we add a new field named `id` and store a copy in the Posts table as `user_id`.
 On the Posts table side this is called a `FOREIGN KEY`, and in most databases we can use a